mir-group/phoebe/doc/sphinx/source/tutorials/phononTransport.rst

 With this input, we can compute the phonon contribution to thermal conductivity of silicon.
 We run this calculation using Phoebe::

   export OMP_NUM_THREADS=4
-  mpirun -np 1 /path/to/phoebe/build/phoebe -in phononTransport.in -out phTransport.out
+  mpirun -np 1 /path/to/phoebe/build/phoebe -in phononTransport.in > phTransport.out

 .. note::
    By default, isotopic scattering at natural abundances is included in the scattering matrix.
 To disable or modify it, check the parameters :ref:`withIsotopeScattering` and :ref:`massVariance`.